Button to scroll to the top of the page.

 MNS 382.
 Marine Community Ecology - Jordan Casey or Simon Brandl

-SPRING 2024
+SPRING 2025

+Held at the Marine Science Institute in Port Aransas.
+Taught face-to-face.
+Not video-linked.
 This course focuses on trophic interactions in marine communities.
-It will provide an overview of seminal publications in trophic ecology and explore analytical techniques used to track ingestion and nutrient exchange among marine organisms, including behavioral observations, cutting-edge molecular techniques, and statistical modeling.
-Students will present and lead discussions on notable, recent publications.
-As a final project, they will write a proposal involving trophic ecology in their study system of interest.
+Students will overview seminal publications in trophic ecology and gain expertise in approaches used to track ingestion and nutrient exchange among marine organisms, including behavioral observations, biogeochemical and molecular techniques, and statistical modeling.
+Students will evaluate and lead discussions on notable, recent publications.
+As a final project, students will create a grant proposal involving trophic ecology in their research area.

 MNS 193.
 Topic 7.
 Topics in Marine Science: Marine Botany - Ken Dunton